AaronTraas/Notes/Recipes/Sourdough/Pizza.md

 My attempts at home-style pizza, cooked in a pan with lots of olive oil.
 Very similar to what my nonna made.

 This is not a rustic dough meant to be cooked without a pan.
-It's meant for pan pizza, calzones, garlic knots, stromboli, etc.
+It's and enriched dough, meant for pan pizza, calzones, garlic knots, stromboli, etc.

 ---